pengyang0411/SAMprior/README.md

     ## SAM weight:  0.7900602

-The default method to calculate *w* is using LRT, which is fully data-driven.
-However, if investigators want to incorporate prior information on prior-data conflict to determine the mixture weight *w*, this can be achieved by using PPR method as follows:
+The default method to calculate $w$ is using LRT, which is fully data-driven.
+However, if investigators want to incorporate prior information on prior-data conflict to determine the mixture weight $w$, this can be achieved by using PPR method as follows:

 ``` r